bloblems/PMY/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The application follows Apple Human Interface Guidelines with a mobile-first, single-column layout (max-width: 448px), supporting both light and dark modes.
 It uses a system font stack, structured heading hierarchy, and Tailwind CSS for styling with custom design tokens.
 Key UI elements include a bottom navigation bar, card-based layouts, accordions, and toast notifications.
-The central "Press for Yes" button initiates the consent flow.
+The app uses a consent-first approach where the home page (/) immediately starts the consent creation flow, making the primary action instantly accessible.
+A "Press for Yes" button on the Title IX information page provides an alternative entry point with university context.

 ### Technical Implementations
 The frontend is built with React 18 and TypeScript, using Vite, Wouter for routing, and TanStack Query for server state.
 UI components are derived from shadcn/ui (Radix UI) and Tailwind CSS.
 Form validation is handled with `react-hook-form` and `zod`.
 The backend uses Express.js with Node.js and TypeScript, handling RESTful API endpoints and file uploads via Multer.
 Drizzle ORM provides type-safe PostgreSQL operations with Neon serverless.

 ### Feature Specifications
 - **Consent Documentation**: Supports digital signature capture (`react-signature-canvas`), audio recording (Media Recorder API), and biometric authentication (WebAuthn for Touch ID/Face ID/Windows Hello) for consent.
-A multi-step wizard guides users through defining encounter types and parties involved.
+A 5-step wizard guides users through: (1) university selection, (2) encounter type, (3) parties involved, (4) intimate acts (optional), and (5) recording method selection.
+The wizard includes smart auto-advancement - when a university is provided via URL parameter, Step 1 is automatically completed and the flow starts at Step 2.
-- **Title IX Information**: Provides educational content about Title IX requirements, customized per university.
+- **Title IX Information**: Provides educational content about Title IX requirements, customized per university (accessible at /titleix).
 It includes a comprehensive system for managing, updating, and verifying university Title IX policies.
 OpenAI GPT-4o-mini is used to summarize Title IX policies for universities.
 - **User Management**: Secure user authentication with email/password, PBKDF2 hashing, and session management using Express-session and Passport.js.
 - **University Data**: Automatically seeds a database with 287 US universities, including detailed Title IX information.
 - **Paid Verification**: Users can pay via Stripe to have university Title IX policies verified using advanced AI models (GPT-4, GPT-4 Turbo, GPT-4o).